 The Rush to Rescue Wildlife From Australia’s Widespread Fires

+The Rush to Rescue Wildlife From Australia’s Fires

 Australia’s massive wildfires, exacerbated by record-breaking temperatures and months of severe drought, have burned at least 27 million acres of forest and brushland.
 Estimates of animals killed range in the hundreds of millions, and the loss of habitat has meant far more animals are singed and starving.
-Networks of wildlife rescuers and volunteer caregivers across Australia have are scrambling to rescue kangaroos, koalas, lizards, and large birds, keeping them at makeshift emergency shelters.
+Networks of wildlife rescuers and volunteer caregivers across Australia are scrambling to rescue kangaroos, koalas, lizards, and large birds, keeping them at makeshift emergency shelters.

 Wildlife caregiver Rosemary Austen adjusts a sedated fire-burnt kangaroo after a visit to the veterinarian in Queanbeyan.
 Austen has rescued hundreds of kangaroos for recovery in the Possumwood Wildlife recovery center, which she runs.
 Many of the kangaroos can barely walk because of severe burns on their feet.